docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - **not set** => Use REPORT_SENDER
 - => Specify the sender address

-##### REPORT_RECIPIENT (deprecated)
+##### REPORT_RECIPIENT

-Enables a report being sent (created by pflogsumm) on a regular basis.

-- **0** => Report emails are disabled unless enabled by other options
+Defines who receives reports if they are enabled.

-- 1 => Using POSTMASTER_ADDRESS as the recipient
+- **empty** => Use POSTMASTER_ADDRESS
 - => Specify the recipient address

-##### REPORT_SENDER (deprecated)
+##### REPORT_SENDER

-Change the sending address for mail report
+Defines who sends reports if they are enabled.

-- **empty** => mailserver-report@hostname
+- **empty** => `mailserver-report@<YOUR DOMAIN>`
-- => Specify the report sender (From) address
+- => Specify the sender address

-##### REPORT_INTERVAL (deprecated)

-Changes the interval in which logs are rotated and a report is being sent (deprecated).

-- **daily** => Send a daily report
-- weekly => Send a report every week
-- monthly => Send a report every month

-Note: This variable used to control logrotate inside the container and sent the pflogsumm report when the logs were rotated.
-It is still supported for backwards compatibility, but the new option LOGROTATE_INTERVAL has been added that only rotates the logs.

 ##### LOGROTATE_INTERVAL

-Defines the interval in which the mail log is being rotated.
+Changes the interval in which a report is being sent.

 - **daily** => Rotate daily.
 - weekly => Rotate weekly.
 - monthly => Rotate monthly.

-Note that only the log inside the container is affected.
-The full log output is still available via `docker logs mailserver` (_or your respective container name_).
-If you want to control logrotation for the docker generated logfile, see: [Docker Logging Drivers](https://docs.docker.com/config/containers/logging/configure/).
+Note: This Variable actually controls logrotate inside the container and rotates the log depending on this setting.
+The main log output is still available in its entirety via `docker logs mail` (Or your respective container name).
+If you want to control logrotation for the Docker-generated logfile see: <https://docs.docker.com/config/containers/logging/configure/>.

 Also note that by default the logs are lost when the container is recycled.
 To keep the logs, mount a volume.

-Finally the logrotate interval **may** affect the period for generated reports.
-That is the case when the reports are triggered by log rotation.

 #### SpamAssassin